erik73/hassio-addons/tellsticklive/DOCS.md

 All devices configured and working will be visible in your Telldus Live account when you have completed the configuration steps below.

-To have your sensors visible in Telldus Live they have to be added to the configuration.
-Use the following service call to find the needed sensor information:
-`{"addon":"32b8266a_tellsticklive","input":{"function":"list-sensors"}}`

 Example sensor configuration: